logicalclocks/maggy/README.rst

 resource utilization.

-Right now, maggy supports asynchronous hyperparameter tuning of machine learning and deep learning models, and ablation studies.
+Right now, maggy supports asynchronous hyperparameter tuning of machine learning and deep learning models, and ablation studies on neural network layers as well as input features.

 Moreover, it provides a developer API that allows advanced usage by implementing custom optimization algorithms and early stopping criteria.